actor-framework/actor-framework.github.io/_posts/2015-08-21-testing-brokers.md

 ---

 A major benefit of actors is that they are very easy to test.
 No complex mocking, no simulation, simply sending and receiving messages.
+Unfortunately this does not apply to *brokers*, a special type of actors performing I/O.
-With brokers (actors doing IO) this is a bit different.
-Sending messages still works, of course, but usually the important part to test is the IO itself.
+Sending messages still works, of course, but testing brokers involves the I/O part as opposed to sending messages.
 Does your actor parse its input correctly?
 Does it close connections appropriately?
-This cannot be easily tested with message passing alone.
+This blog post describes how CAF supports unit testing of the I/O aspect outside the message passing realm.

-The most important aspect in unit testing is reproducibility.
+A key concern of unit testing is reproducibility.
 When writing a test, you want to make sure to be in charge of each step individually.
-This is generally not the case when doing IO, since this involves components of the operating system, e.g., sockets and the TCP stack.
-Fortunately, brokers in CAF do never talk to any component of the OS directly.
-This means we can trick brokers into a fake environment where we are in charge of everything.
+This is generally not the case when performing I/O operations, since this involves components of the operating system, e.g., sockets and the TCP stack.
+Fortunately, brokers in CAF never talk to the OS directly, which allows us to trick them into a fake environment.

 # Brokers

-Before we talk about how to take control of IO, we first need to understand how the machinery behind brokers works.
+Before we talk about how to take control of I/O, we first need to understand how the machinery behind brokers works.

 ![brokers]({{ site.url }}/static/img/broker.png)

-The UML diagram above shows the relations a brokers has with IO-related classes in CAF.
-The `middleman` is a singleton in CAF that provides access to various IO-related functionality.
-The three classes that are responsible for doing IO are `multiplexer`, `scribe`, and `doorman`.
+The UML diagram above shows the relations a brokers has with I/O-related classes in CAF.
+The `middleman` is a singleton in CAF that provides access to various I/O-related functionality.
+The three classes that are responsible for doing I/O are `multiplexer`, `scribe`, and `doorman`.

 ## Scribes